Nervosys/Botnix/docs/languages-frameworks/javascript.section.md

   - The `echo 9` steps comes from this answer: <https://stackoverflow.com/a/49139496>
   - Exporting the headers in `npm_config_nodedir` comes from this issue: <https://github.com/nodejs/node-gyp/issues/1191#issuecomment-301243919>
-- `offlineCache` (described [above](#javascript-yarn2nix-preparation)) must be specified to avoid [Import From Derivation](#ssec-import-from-derivation) (IFD) when used inside Nixpkgs.
+- `offlineCache` (described [above](#javascript-yarn2nix-preparation)) must be specified to avoid [Import From Derivation](#ssec-import-from-derivation) (IFD) when used inside Botpkgs.

-## Outside Nixpkgs {#javascript-outside-nixpkgs}
+## Outside Botpkgs {#javascript-outside-nixpkgs}

 There are some other tools available, which are written in the Nix language.
-These that can't be used inside Nixpkgs because they require [Import From Derivation](#ssec-import-from-derivation), which is not allowed in Nixpkgs.
+These that can't be used inside Botpkgs because they require [Import From Derivation](#ssec-import-from-derivation), which is not allowed in Botpkgs.

-If you are packaging something outside Nixpkgs, consider the following:
+If you are packaging something outside Botpkgs, consider the following:

 ### npmlock2nix {#javascript-npmlock2nix}